 Effective governance is at the heart of any successful school, academy or multi-academy trust and we have worked hard to make sure our governance model will deliver this.
-Our Governance aligns with the DfE guidance on governance in MATs and also draws upon our own experience as well as that of other successful Trusts across England.
+Our Governance aligns with the DfE guidance on governance in MATs and draws upon our own expertise and experience as well as that of other successful Trusts across England.

-Our Trustees oversee the Inspiring Futures Partnership Trust and are accountable for the performance and success of all the IFPT academies.
+Our Trustees oversee the Inspiring Futures Partnership Trust (IFPT) and are accountable for the performance and success of all the IFPT academies.

 Their key roles are: